Unknown intruder in Sigmaringendorf: 65-year-old in fear!

 Am 21.06.2025 kam es zu einem Einbruchversuch in Sigmaringendorf.
 Unbekannter Täter floh nach Begegnung mit der 65-jährigen Bewohnerin.

-On June 21, 2025 there was an attempted break -in in Sigmaringendorf.
+On June 21, 2025 there was an attempted break-in in Sigmaringendorf.
 Unknown perpetrator fled after encountering the 65-year-old resident.
-(Symbolbild/NAGW)

 Unknown intruder in Sigmaringendorf: 65-year-old in fear!

-On Friday evening, June 21, 2025, an attempted burglary was reported in the district of Sigmaringen, more precisely in Sigmaringendorf.
-Around 9:05 p.m., an unknown perpetrator got into the apartment of a 65-year-old resident through an unlocked patio door.
-When he stepped into the living room, there was an unexpected encounter with the woman who was in her home at that moment.
-The perpetrator then hastily grabbed the escape over the house entrance door without being able to kidnap a stolen goods.
-An investigation order that was heralded by the police immediately after the incident remained without success-the search measures did not lead to any results, such as the [news.de] (https://www.news.de/lokales/858715342/polzuell-aus-ravensburg-21-06-2025--hute/1/) reported.
+On Friday evening, June 21, 2025, an attempted break-in was reported in the Sigmaringen district, more precisely in Sigmaringendorf.
+At around 9:05 p.m., an unknown perpetrator entered the apartment of a 65-year-old resident through an unlocked patio door.
+As he entered the living room, he had an unexpected encounter with the woman who was in her home at that moment.
+The perpetrator then hastily fled through the front door without being able to steal any stolen goods.
+An investigation that was launched by the police immediately after the incident has so far been unsuccessful - the search measures have not produced any results, as News.de reports.

-The 65-year-old woman, who was suddenly and unexpectedly confronted with an intruder in the late evening, is physically intact, according to the first reports, but the fright that the incident has triggered should remain sustainable.
-Burglary can not only cause material damage, but also sensitively disrupt the feeling of security and trust of those affected, as experts emphasize.
-Often, those affected also suffer from mental consequential damage, which not only attribute a material but also an emotional influence to the intruder, as the [Statista] (https://de.statista.com/themen/2938/kriminalitaet-in-deutschland-deutschland-wohnung thefton.
+According to initial reports, the 65-year-old woman who was suddenly and unexpectedly confronted with an intruder in the late evening hours is physically unharmed, although the shock caused by the incident is likely to remain lasting.
+A break-in can not only cause material damage, but can also seriously disrupt the sense of security and trust of those affected, as experts point out.
+Those affected often also suffer from psychological consequences, which attribute not only a material but also an emotional influence to the intruder, as [Statista](https://de.statista.com/themen/2938/ criminalitaet-in-deutschland-wohnungeinbruchdiebstaehle/) puts together.

-A look at the current break -in statistics in Germany shows that burglaries recorded an increase in three years at the latest: in 2023, around 119,000 thefts were registered in or from apartments, with approximately 77,800 cases classified as an onset of housing, i.e. through violent or cunning ingress.
-In this regard, the past period after Corona pandemic was characterized by a remarkable increase in burglary.
+A look at the current burglary statistics in Germany shows that residential burglaries have increased in three years at the latest: In 2023, around 119,000 thefts in or from apartments were registered, with around 77,800 cases being classified as residential burglaries, i.e. through violent or cunning entry.
+In this respect, the past period after the corona pandemic was characterized by a notable increase in the number of burglaries.

-The highest burglary rates typically record urban federal states such as Bremen, Berlin and Hamburg, while Bavaria is one of the safer federal states.
-The highest burglar rate in 2023, for example, was 283 cases per 100,000 inhabitants in Mülheim an der Ruhr, while Fürth had the lowest rate per 100,000 inhabitants per 100,000 inhabitants.
-The clearance rate for burglary theft is also only 14.9% in 2023, with the clarification rate for all criminal offenses around 58.4%.
-These figures illustrate how great the challenge for the security authorities in this area.
+Urban federal states such as Bremen, Berlin and Hamburg typically record the highest burglary rates, while Bavaria is considered one of the safer federal states.
+For example, the highest burglary rate in 2023 was 283 cases per 100,000 inhabitants in Mülheim an der Ruhr, while Fürth had the lowest rate with 33 cases per 100,000 inhabitants.
+The clearance rate for residential burglaries is also only 14.9% in 2023, with the clearance rate for all crimes being around 58.4%.
+These figures make it clear how big the challenge is for the security authorities in this area.

-The police have determined a large number of perpetrators in recent years, and in 2023 over 42% of foreign perpetrators were among the 9,890 suspected suspects, which is a maximum.
-It is all the more important that the citizens are vigilant and pay attention to possible security risks in their living environment.
-The contact options for the police are given, for example, by the Ravensburg police headquarters.
+The police have investigated a large number of perpetrators in recent years, and in 2023, of the 9,890 suspects identified, over 42% were foreign perpetrators, which is a record high.
+It is all the more important that citizens be vigilant and pay attention to possible safety risks in their living environment.
+Contact options for the police are available, for example, through the Ravensburg police headquarters.

-The events in Sigmaringendorf impressively show that the topic of burglary protection occupies a central place in everyday life and should not be underestimated.
-The fear of becoming a victim of a break -in is not only accompanied by material losses, but often also with severe emotional effects - a fact that makes targeted prevention measures necessary to strengthen the feeling of security among the population, as on the press portal) is removed.
+The events in Sigmaringendorf impressively show that the topic of burglary protection plays a central role in everyday life and should not be underestimated.
+The fear of becoming a victim of a break-in is not only accompanied by material losses, but often also with serious emotional effects - a circumstance that makes targeted preventive measures necessary to strengthen the population's feeling of security, as can be seen on the press portal.